albirrkarim/how-to-maintenance-server/README.md

 # How To Maintenance Server

-Hello guys, I will share my notes about maintenance server.
+I will share my notes about maintenance server.
 Im new in dev ops field.

 I think the best method to learn is with write down what you learn and share it to others. so i do this.